KhohZongEu/Eclimo-CAN-Bus-Monitoring-Webpage/README.md

 ## Firebase RTDB integration
 ### Database Details
-Database details for Google Firebase are safe to be included as stated by [Google Engineers](https://medium.com/@paulbreslin/is-it-safe-to-expose-your-firebase-api-key-to-the-public-7e5bd01e637b#:~:text=In%20a%20word%2C%20yes.,security%20risk%20to%20expose%20it.)
+Database details for Google Firebase are safe to be included in code as stated by [Google Engineers](https://medium.com/@paulbreslin/is-it-safe-to-expose-your-firebase-api-key-to-the-public-7e5bd01e637b#:~:text=In%20a%20word%2C%20yes.,security%20risk%20to%20expose%20it.)
 > [!IMPORTANT]
 > Database details are to be changed.<br>
 > Database Read & Write Rules should also be changed according to usage